holos-aafc/Holos/H.Content/Documentation/User Guide/UserGuide_French.md

 <br>

-If you would like to manually restore one of the five backups in the backup folder, please delete the **json-data.json** file in the **HOLOS_4** folder and replace it with your chosen backup.
-Please remember to change the name of the backup file to **json-data**, otherwise holos will not be able to read this data file.
+If you want to manually restore one of the five backups in the backup folder, please delete the **json-data.json** file in the **HOLOS_4** folder and replace it with your chosen backup.
+Please remember to change the name of the backup file to **json-data**; otherwise, holos will not be able to read this data file.

 <br>
 <p align="center">